 Uggla Kaffebar

-I absolutely love this cute little coffee spot.
-It’s located very close to my apartment, which obviously makes me a regular.
-And they serve good coffee and the perfect fika sweets.
+I absolutely love this cute little pastel-coloured coffee spot.
+They serve good coffee and the perfect fika sweets.
 In the summer months, you can head across the street to their bistro setup in the middle of St. Knut’s Square.

 Noir Kaffekultur